memgraph/docs/products/memgraph/upcoming/tutorials/classifying-papers-with-ml.md

 node.
 Using that, we need to compute our class prediction.
 We can use a dense layer that has 7 units (number of classes) and applies softmax activation to its outputs.
-Softmax ensures that the output consists of the probabilities for each class and the class with the highest probability is our predicted value.
+Softmax ensures that the output consists of the probabilities for each class, and the class with the highest probability is our predicted value.

 ```python
     predictions = layers.Dense(